 Install WSL for Development and Fix Common Problems on Windows

-WSL is one of the easiest ways to get a comfortable Linux development shell on Windows, but the first setup still has a few sneaky corners.
+WSL is one of the easiest ways to get a Linux development shell on Windows, but the first setup has a few sneaky corners.
 This guide covers the bits worth fixing early.

 WSL removes a lot of friction when you want Linux tooling without leaving Windows behind.
 The installation is short, but a few follow-up steps make it much more pleasant for real development work, especially if you use Git, .NET, or large local project folders.